data-solution-automation-engine/DIRECT/README.md

 # DIRECT

-The Data Integration Run-time Execution Control Tool (DIRECT) is a framework for defining, orchestrating, and logging of data logistics processes and workflows ('ETL', 'pipelines') so that a full audit trail is created.
+The Data Integration Run-time Execution Control Tool (DIRECT) is a framework for defining, orchestrating, and logging of data logistics processes and workflows so that a full audit trail is created.

 The framework provides mechanism to administer the individual processes or workflows, and track their runtime execution.